-In addition to the 11 regular meetings there were a further three Directors' meetings held outside the normal monthly board meeting cycle.
-These were attended by all members of the Board.
+In addition to the 11 regular meetings there was one additional directors' meeting held outside the normal monthly board meeting cycle.
+This was attended by all members of the board (excluding Mr Walters who was not a director at the relevant time).